USFWS/secas/2020-01-24-Who-used-the-Blueprint-in-2019-A-Southeast-Blueprint-User-Roundup.md

 - Supporting Sumter National Forest’s collaborative “Promise of the Piedmont” initiative by using the Blueprint to strengthen their Land Water Conservation Fund proposals
 …and so much more!

 Does this make you want to use the Blueprint and get in on the fun?
 I hope so!
 As always, user support is totally free.
-Louise and I are here to help you!
-Reach out to us at hilary_morris@fws.gov and l_vaughn@ncsu.edu.
+[Reach out to the user support lead for your state](http://secassoutheast.org/contact).
 We’d love to hear from you.